 There can be a range in the severity of symptoms.
 In the case of mild symptoms, the side effects are usually alleviated once the medication is stopped.
 Some patients, however, experience severe symptoms which can be fatal if left untreated.
-Serotonin syndrome can be triggered by interactions between SSRIs, other types of antidepressants, as well as some supplements.
+Interactions between SSRIs, other types of antidepressants, as well as some supplements can trigger Serotonin syndrome.
 When switching between different types of antidepressants, the current drug must be slowly tapered down over a few weeks, followed by a washout period before new antidepressants can be started to reduce the risk of Serotonin Syndrome.
 Consult with your doctor and pharmacist about the best way to start new medications safely.

 What causes SSRI intolerance?

 The answer is in your genes.

 Not all patients experiencing mood swings or depression have abnormally low levels of serotonin in the brain.
-Even though they have normally functioning liver enzymes that metabolize SSRIs properly, they are still unable to tolerate these medicines, even at low concentrations, and can experience side effects within a few hours of getting the first doses.
-People who experience such symptoms frequently carry a mutation in one of the genes that makes proteins involved in the clearance of serotonin from the body, which results in accumulated high levels of serotonin.
+Even though they have normally functioning liver enzymes that metabolize SSRIs properly, they are still unable to tolerate these medicines, even at low concentrations.
+They can experience side effects within a few hours of getting the first doses.
+People who experience such symptoms frequently carry a mutation in one of the genes that make proteins involved in the clearance of serotonin from the body, resulting in accumulated high levels of serotonin.

 An excess of serotonin is commonly found in patients with bipolar disorder and other inherited mental health conditions which have anxiety and depression as part of the initial clinical presentation.
-The trouble for these people begins when they start taking an SSRI, in combination with other medications that further elevate serotonin levels.
+The trouble for these people begins when they start taking an SSRI in combination with other medications that further elevate serotonin levels.
 Some patients cannot tolerate even the first few doses of SSRIs.

-What should you do if you are currently taking an SSRI, but it is not working and you are concerned about adverse side effects?
+What to do if your SSRI is not working, and you are concerned about adverse side effects?

 - Talk to your doctor, pharmacist or other trusted healthcare provider.
-Describe your side effects in detail, as well as your family history of mental illness.
+Describe your side effects in detail, as well as any family history of mental illness.

-- If Serotonin Syndrome is suspected, the recommendation would be to discontinue SSRIs and start a different type of antidepressant that does not have an effect on serotonin.
+- If Serotonin Syndrome is suspected, the recommendation would be to discontinue SSRIs and start a different type of antidepressant that does not affect serotonin.